sabia-group/How-Tos/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the SabIA Group How-To Examples
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+This is a nice Markdown template.
+Let us start building this up.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Links are like this: `Open Food Facts database <https://world.openfoodfacts.org/>`_ Highlighting text is *simple* and *intuitive* and **so on**.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+These are links :doc:`usage` and :ref:`installation`.

 .. note::